digital-asset/daml/ledger/participant-state/kvutils/tools/README.md

 # `benchmark-replay`

-that benchmark LF engine using transactions from a ledger export stored in a file.
+that benchmarks LF engine using transactions from a ledger export stored in a file.

 ## Build